Drug and Alcohol Rehab Treatment for Muslims

 Taking the Shame Out of Addiction

-Overcoming alcohol addiction often requires professional support.
+Overcoming drug or alcohol addiction often requires professional support.
 With the psychological aspects of addiction, more work is needed to ensure the person can cope with the triggers that push and lead them to drink.
 Here at Castle Craig, we use many evidence-based therapies to treat addiction.
-During a 4-6 week residential rehab stay, patients follow a personalised treatment plan developed by our therapists and doctors.
+During a 4- to 12-week residential rehab stay, patients follow a personalised treatment plan developed by our therapists and doctors.

 Here at Castle Craig, we use many evidence-based therapies to treat addiction.